YasminCohen/Ex1/README.md

 # Ex1
-In the grupAdmin class we wrote (which implements the sender interface), there is an option to update all members of the group with every update that happens to undoStringBilder.
+In the GroupAdmin class (which implements the sender interface) , there is an option to update all group members with every update that happens to UndoableStringBuilder.
-The possible changes that undoStringBilder can have are:
+The possible changes UndoableStringBuilder can have are:
-  Insert a String to a specific place in the Current String.
+An append function that adds a string to the end of the current string.
-We did this by calling the function we already wrote in the undoStringBilder class from assignment 0. to append new String to the end of the current String.
+A Insert functionthat adds a String to a specific place in the Current String.
-Delete all the chars between two indexes.
+A delete function that deletes all characters between two indexes. and an undo function that undoes the last change we made in the UndoableStringBuilder.
-Undo the last change in the String Builder.
+Every change we will update all the members who are registered to the GroupAdmin ,using the notifyObservers function which simply goes through all the members and updates their UndoableStringBuilder.
-Every change we will update all those registered to groupAdmin using the notifyObservers function which simply goes through all the members and updates their srtingBilder.
+In GroupAdmin there is an option to add and remove members.
-In groupAdmin there is an option to add and remove members.
+The ConcreteMember class (which implements the Member interface) represents a member of the GroupAdmin list.
-The concrettt class (which implements the Member interface) represents a member in the groupAdmin list and has the update function that updates the member's undoStri to be in accordance with the undo of the groupAghkl to which it belongs.
+To this class has the update function that updates its UndoableStringBuilder to match the update of the UndoableStringBuilder of the GroupAdmin to which it belongs.
-The design template we wrote according to is observe.
+The design pattern we wrote according to is Observer.
-The groupAdmin class is the observable that sends the updates and the ConcreteMember is the observer for which the updates are made.
+The GroupAdmin class is the observerable that sends the updates and the ConcreteMember is the observer for which the updates are made.